 Using Turmeric Every Day

-Turmeric can be bought as a dry spice and can be used for cooking and drinking too.
-The bioavailability isn’t as good as supplements, but it does still provide benefits.
+Turmeric can be bought as a dry spice, or as a turmeric root in the fresh food section, and both can be used for cooking and drinking, too.
+The bioavailability isn’t as good as supplements, but it does still provide cumulative benefits.

-Add the turmeric powder to curry mixtures, soups, casseroles, cakes, scones, stir frys, and much more.
-It doesn’t have a really over powering flavor so you can just add a bit to loads of things.
+Add the turmeric powder to curry mixtures, soups, casseroles, cakes, scones, stir fry’s, and much more.
+Turmeric doesn’t have a really over powering flavor so you can just add a bit to loads of things – even your breakfast cereal!

-And try this easy turmeric tea recipe that I’ve found to work very well.
+And try the following easy turmeric tea recipe that I’ve found to work very well.

-One of the clients I’ve been working with recently instantly noticed that her lower leg inflammation and swelling decreased when she started drinking this tea.
+One of the clients I was working with in the past, instantly noticed that her lower leg inflammation and swelling decreased when she started drinking this tea.

-If you don’t drink green tea or caffeine, try it in chamomile or even a lemon tea and it will be great too.
+If you don’t drink green tea or caffeine, try blending it in chamomile or even a lemon tea and it will be great, too.